Published May 10, 2023

 Years later, Nimoy would suggest this magical hand sign extend from his personal heritage to that of his character.
 Though Nimoy could flash the sign with ease, not every Vulcan could.
 Celia Lovsky, who played T’Pau, the Vulcan Minister, was unable to do the sign on her own and had her fingers taped together for production.
 Zachary Quinto allegedly had some trouble with the salute and did some Vulcan finger exercises while preparing for his most logical role.
 It was said his fingers were glued together for production, but Quinto swears this is just a rumor.
 Though I can’t say for sure, I have a suspicion that Arlene Martel, who played Spock’s bride-to-be, T’Pring, a fellow Eastern-European Jew, could probably flash the sign with ease.

-This notorious hand sign has become a salute for Trek fans worldwide.
-This one element added a layer to what Gene Roddenberry did, ensuring diversity on his screen and allowing the actors to bring elements of themselves to the characters.
+This notorious hand sign has become a salute for Star Trek fans worldwide.
+This one element added a layer to what Gene Roddenberry did — ensuring diversity on-screen and allowing the actors to bring elements of themselves to the characters.
 For Jewish Trekkies like me and Rabbi Morrison, two incredibly important aspects of our lives get to intersect.
 “It brought all of my worlds together.
 It brought my TV world and my Jewish world together like they were one.”

 Lindsay Traves (She/Her) is a writer based in Toronto where she lives with her dog, Spock.
 After submitting her Bachelor’s thesis, “The Metaphysics of Schwarzenegger Movies,” she decided to focus on writing about her passions which include sci-fi, horror, sports and comics.
 She’s been published in Grim Magazine, CBR, Nightmarish Conjurings and more.
 Follow her on Twitter @smashtraves.